ortus-docs/testbox-docs/expectations/custom_matchers-expectations.md

 boolean function MyMatcher( required expectation, args={} )
 ```

 The matcher function receives the `expectation` object and a second argument which is a structure of all the arguments with which the matcher function was called with.
 It must then return a **true** or a **false** depending if it passes your criteria.
-It will most likely use the expectation object to retrieve the actual and isNot values.
-It can also set a custom failure message on the expectation object itself by using the *message* property.
+It will most likely use the `expectation` object to retrieve the **actual** and **isNot** values.
+It can also set a custom failure message on the expectation object itself by using the `message` property of the `expectation` object.

 ```javascript
 boolean function reallyFalse( expectation, args={} ){